Skip Navigation

 Return to main MCHbest page >>

 Overview.
-Homelessness prevention programs can benefit pregnant women in several ways: early intervention, housing assistance, supportive services, education and support, and collaboration and coordination.[1]
-By implementing prevention strategies, pregnant women at risk of homelessness can be supported in maintaining stable housing, accessing essential services, and improving their health outcomes during pregnancy.
-Prevention efforts are designed to address the social determinants of health that contribute to homelessness and promote the well-being of pregnant women and their unborn children.
+Homelessness prevention programs can benefit pregnant women in several ways: early intervention, housing assistance, supportive services, education and empowerment, and collaboration and coordination.[1]
+By implementing prevention strategies, homeless pregnant women can be supported in maintaining stable housing, accessing essential services, and improving their health outcomes during pregnancy.
+Prevention efforts aim to address the non-medical influences on health that contribute to homelessness and promote the well-being of pregnant women and their unborn children.

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):